mohankgaddam/Blight-Buildings-Predictive-Analytics/README.md

 # Blight-Buildings-Predictive-Analytics

-In this project, I have built a model to predict blight risk buildings in advance in Detroit city.
+In this project, I have applied statistical data mining models to predict blight risk buildings in advance in Detroit city.

 Datasets:
 ========